 The Pembroke Welsh Corgi differs in appearance from the Cardigan Welsh corgi in its tail length.

 Moreover, the Pembroke Welsh Corgi is more compact, with straighter legs, smaller ears, and a wedge-shaped head.

 Hence, the Pembroke Welsh Corgi is often nimbler as compared to its counterpart.

 Now we shall look at two vital questions that every potential dog owner is concerned about – the life expectancy and size of a Pembroke Welsh corgi.

 How big is a full-grown Pembroke Welsh Corgi?

 This small dog is only 10-12 inches tall with females weighing around 11-13 kg and males weighing around 10-14 kg.
 Their brawny, medium-sized bodies are supported on small legs.

-These figures are mentioned as an estimate, and the actual height and weight varies according to the genetics that are passed down from their parents and grandparents.
+These figures are mentioned as an estimate, and the actual height and weight vary according to the genetics that is passed down from their parents and grandparents.

 What is the life expectancy of the Pembroke Welsh Corgi?